 Financially, Iowa is stepping up efforts to help students who would like to attend school from out of state by participating in the Midwest Student Exchange Program, which allows students from participating states to pay nor more than 150% of the in-state tuition at another participating state’s colleges or universities.
 See if you could participate in this program by visiting https://www.mhec.org/programs/midwest-student-exchange-program.

 The Iowa Writers’ Workshop is based in the University of Iowa, and the state’s institutions have produced nationally ranked collegiate wrestlers for many years.
 As you can see, the state that produces loads of corn and soybeans has a variety of educational avenues for students of all academic and athletic interests to pursue.
-So Iowa may provide you with the education you are searching for.
+So Iowa may provide you with the education for which you are searching.

 Colleges and Universities in Iowa Fast Facts Fall